20LitersAdmin/filterbuildscheduler/README.md

   * Do registrants not get registration#created emails if the event is in the past?

 ## BUGS!
 AHH!
 BUGS!
+1. Extrap tables in RailsAdmin -- "desc" does not exist
 1. Registration.rb validations not working  ( eg. :under_max_registration)
   * Patched my own solution into RegistrationController